AlexDisler/cordova-icon/README.md

      $ cordova-icon --xcode-old

-In some case you must specify the destiny to export. for the icons You can specify the destiny dirpath to export the icons:
+In some case you must specify the destiny path to export to icons:

      $ cordova-icon --iconspath=platforms/res/

+If you want specify what platforms with be generate icons:

+    $ cordova-icon --platfoms=android
+    $ cordova-icon --platfoms=ios:android

 For good results, your file should be: